linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 02 Banking retail and corporate.md

 *2008 estimate advantage had been offset "by the impact of falling base rates and higher funding costs as the group continues to extend its wholesale funding maturity profile".

-Lloyds has lengthened the maturity of its  $442.5bn of wholesale funding so that$ 63.6bn is now five years or more duration.
+Lloyds has lengthened the maturity of its  \$442.5bn of wholesale funding so that\$ 63.6bn is now five years or more duration.

 Many analysts believe that even when banks have returned to more normal trading patterns after the seismic events of the past couple of years, then return on equity in the sector - which was as high as 20 per cent in the boom years - could fall to 10-15 per cent or even drop down into single figures.
 It would take more than being able to charge a bit more for home loans to offset such a fall in profitability.